Houston Prenuptial Agreement Lawyer

 A Sugar Land family law attorney like Yasmin Kutty can assist with executing an enforceable agreement in the event there is a divorce.

-What a Prenup Cannot Include
+What Does a Prenup Not Include in Texas?

 A prenup cannot contain language that could be harmful to future children, that could be construed as unconscionable, that interferes with a future spouses rights to ERISA-protected benefit plans, or be manipulated to defraud creditors or violate Texas law in any way.
 Attorney Kutty can carefully review the items you wish to include in your prenuptial agreement to help you avoid snags should the document need to be used.